-- Describe the current management structure and identify individuals in key positions (e.g., executive director, scientific director, financial, human resources, information management, and/or safety monitoring, as appropriate for the facility).
-Demonstrate that these individuals have the core competencies required to effectively manage the facility (refer to the management CVs attached to the proposal). - Explain how equity, diversity and inclusion principles are applied to the recruitment of staff. - Describe the facility's process and mechanisms to track and measure the outcomes enabled by the facility.
-Describe how this information is integrated into management decision-making processes. - Identify the facility's key risks and describe the strategies to mitigate these risks.

-- Provide the facility's current management plan (as an additional attachment, which is not included in the page limit), which should include financial controls, safety monitoring, human resources and succession planning, maintenance and repairs, and decommissioning plans. - Unless already included in the management plan, provide a plan or policies describing the facility's approach to data management, research security and cybersecurity, and equity, diversity and inclusion (as an attachment, which is not included in the page limit).
+- Describe the current management structure and identify individuals in key roles (e.g. executive director, scientific director, financial, human resources, information management and/or safety monitoring, as appropriate for the facility).
+This list may include additional individuals to those identified in the "Management team" section of the proposal.
+Demonstrate that these individuals have the core competencies required to effectively manage the facility (refer to the management CVs attached to the proposal, when applicable). - Explain how equity, diversity and inclusion principles are applied to the recruitment of staff. - Describe the facility's process and mechanisms to track and measure the outcomes enabled by the facility.
+Describe how this information is integrated into management decision-making processes. - Identify the facility's key risks and describe the strategies to mitigate these risks. - Provide the facility's current management plan (as an additional attachment, which is not included in the page limit), which should include financial controls, safety monitoring, human resources and succession planning, maintenance and repairs, and decommissioning plans. - Unless already included in the management plan, provide plans or policies describing the facility's approach to data management, research security and cybersecurity, and equity, diversity and inclusion (as attachments, which are not included in the page limit).